reddy-j-harshith/Mini-Messenger-libp2p/Readme.md

-## This is a mini demonstration of a p2p messaging application with node discovery and messaging.
+## This is a demonstration of a p2p messaging application with node discovery and messaging.
 Made using go-libp2p

 TODO: